open-telemetry/semantic-conventions/docs/http/http-metrics.md

 | [`server.port`](../general/general-attributes.md) | int | Port of the local HTTP server that received the request.
 [5] | `80`; `8080`; `443` | Opt-In |
 | [`url.scheme`](../url/url.md) | string | The [URI scheme](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) component identifying the used protocol. | `http`; `https` | Required |

-**[1]:** MUST NOT be populated when this is not supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
+**[1]:** MUST NOT be populated when this isn't supported by the HTTP server framework as the route attribute should have low-cardinality and the URI path can NOT substitute it.
 SHOULD include the [application root](/docs/http/http-spans.md#http-server-definitions) if there is one.

 **[2]:** HTTP request method value SHOULD be "known" to the instrumentation.
 By default, this convention defines "known" methods as the ones listed in [RFC9110](https://www.rfc-editor.org/rfc/rfc9110.html#name-methods) and the PATCH method defined in [RFC5789](https://www.rfc-editor.org/rfc/rfc5789.html).

-If the HTTP request method is not known to instrumentation, it MUST set the `http.request.method` attribute to `_OTHER` and, except if reporting a metric, MUST set the exact method received in the request line as value of the `http.request.method_original` attribute.
+If the HTTP request method isn't known to instrumentation, it MUST set the:

+- `http.request.method` attribute to `_OTHER`.
+- Exact method received in the request line as value of the `http.request.method_original` attribute, **except** if reporting a metric.

 If the HTTP instrumentation could end up converting valid HTTP request methods to `_OTHER`, then it MUST provide a way to override the list of known HTTP methods.
-If this override is done via environment variable, then the environment variable MUST be named
+If this override is done via environment variable, then the environment variable:

-OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS and support a comma-separated list of case-sensitive known HTTP methods (this list MUST be a full override of the default known method, it is not a list of known methods in addition to the defaults).
+- MUST be named `OTEL_INSTRUMENTATION_HTTP_KNOWN_METHODS` and support a comma-separated list of case-sensitive known HTTP methods.
+- This list MUST be a full override of the default known method, it isn't a list of known methods in addition to the defaults.

 HTTP method names are case-sensitive and `http.request.method` attribute value MUST match a known HTTP method name exactly.
 Instrumentations for specific web frameworks that consider HTTP methods to be case insensitive, SHOULD populate a canonical equivalent.